 There's also Slide Pro for $5, which unlocks things like multicolumn mode, more base themes, auto night mode, username scrubbing (anonymous account names), and more.

-If you're the kind of person who prefers to just use the official app for everything, then there's Reddit: Trending News.
-This used to be Alien Blue after Reddit purchased it.
+If you're the kind of person who prefers to just use the official app for everything, then there's Reddit — the official app.
+This used to be Alien Blue (if you remember that app), but then Reddit purchased it and converted it into its official app somewhere along the way.

 Reddit's a great way to get lost in entertainment for a few hours, so why not make the experience top-notch?
-These are some of the best Reddit apps available for iOS, with each on providing its own distinctive take on the front page of the internet.
+While these are some of the best Reddit apps available for iOS, with each providing its own distinctive take on the front page of the internet, we feel like it's worth reiterating just how much we love Apollo.